jordandivecha/MacroMeals/README.md

 ![Collab](https://i.imgur.com/ofItTSp.png)

-## MacroMeals is a full stack application built to lead a healthier lifestyle from a nutritional standpoint.
+## MacroMeals is a full-stack application built to assist health-conscious consumers in designing personalized nutritionally-sound meal plans.

 ## Features:

-* Enter your stats and get your total caloric intake to gain, maintain or lose weight
+* Enter your stats to get a total caloric and macros intake profile for specific goals (lose, maintain, gain)
-* Get meal recipes based on 5 meals a day for your total calorie intake
+* Search meal recipes based on a by-meal (5) breakdown for your total caloric intake
-* Get meal recipes based on what's in your grocery cart
+* Get meal recipes based on what is in your grocery cart/refrigerator

 ------------------------------------------------------------------------------------------------------------